pcroch/find-movie/README.md

     *Positive integer with a maximum of 4 digits

    - Duration:

     *Duration of the movies im minutes
     *Positive integer

    - Rating:

     *Rating range to choose movies
     *Positive integer between 0 and 10

   - Attendees:

-      *List of people for the event.
+        *Positive integer between 0 and 10*List of people for the event.
 The name must be the name of the preferences but nt hte username

 ## III.
 HOW TO